Welcome back! This lesson is entirely focused on one problem: encryption.

 String and an amount to rotate, we replace each character in the

-a new character determined by rotating the original character in a given array.
+a new character determined by rotating the original character through a given rotation

 "ABC" rotated 3 would be "DEF", and rotated -1 would be " AB".
-(Note the space at the end of the character array.)
+(Note the space at the end of the rotation

 Declare and implement a function called